GirlScriptSummerOfCode/Projects/README.md

 # Projects
-List of all projects for GirlScript Summer of Code Link to all the project repositories can be found in the issues of this repo.
+List of all projects for GirlScript Summer of Code.

+Link to all the project repositories can be found in the issues of this repo.